 How to play Stadia on a TV

-Since launch, a Chromecast Ultra and Stadia controller was required to play on a television.
-The Ultra is no longer be sold by itself but is still included in the Stadia Premiere Edition.
-Google allowed more Android TV and Google TV devices to support Stadia in mid-2021.
+Since launch, a Chromecast Ultra and Stadia controller was required to play on television.
+The Ultra is no longer sold by itself.
+However, it's still included in the Stadia Premiere Edition, replaced by Play and Watch with Google TV Package.
+The new bundle includes a Chromecast with Google TV and a Stadia controller.
+Google also allowed more Android TV and Google TV devices to support Stadia in mid-2021.
 Here is the full list of officially supported Android TV devices so far:

 - Chromecast with Google TV